Sinningia eumorpha

 Hardiness Has survived 28F (-2C) in my yard

 Recommended?
 Yes, with reservations.
-I have not had a lot of luck keeping plants of this species alive for more than a few years.
+The Saltão form is very nice.
+I have not had a lot of luck keeping older varieties of this species alive for more than a few years.
 On the other hand, they have nice foliage, and interesting flowers (especially if you like a lavender/yellow color combination).
-S. eumorpha is a superb parent for hybridizing, however.
+In addition, this species is a superb parent for hybridizing.

 Botany